radiasoft/Zgoubi-Workshop/Tutorials/Monday/TutMo3/Ex-1-closedorbit/readme.md

 A second, quicker method uses the Zgoubi FIT procedure to find the closed orbit (**kek_radiaFFA_fit.dat**).

-Finally, run *kek_radialFFA_co.py* to get PyZgoubi to find closed orbits across the momentum range.

 The file **kek_radialfFA_singlepass.dat** runs through the cell one time and outputs the coordinates at each integration step to zgoubi.plt.
 The orbit can then by viewed using *plotPlt_singlepass.ipynb*.

+Finally, run *kek_radialFFA_co.py* to get PyZgoubi to find closed orbits across the momentum range.
+The orbits, stored in a zgoubi.plt file at each momentum, can be viewed in *plotPlt_singlepass.ipynb*.

 Students are asked to repeat the closed orbit calculation in the RACCAM spiral FFA.